-19. The risk committee
+20. The risk committee

-- (1) A majority of the members of the risk committee and its chairman shall be independent, non-executive directors. - (2) The risk committee shall: - (a) review the risks facing the company: - (b) assess the importance of each area of risk to the company's strategy and objectives; - (c) assess the extent to which risks shall be accepted, be subject to mitigation or removed; - (d) consider the effectiveness of risk mitigation measures; and

-- (e) make recommendations to the Board on its risk management strategy, taking account of the provisions of Code paragraph (7). - (3) The risk committee shall report on its activities in the annual report.
+- (1) The risk committee shall have a minimum of three members, a majority of which (including the chairman) shall be independent, non-executive directors. - (2) The risk committee shall: - (a) review the risks facing the company: - (b) assess the importance of each area of risk to the company's strategy and objectives; - (c) assess the extent to which risks shall be accepted, be subject to mitigation or removed; - (d) consider the effectiveness of risk mitigation measures; and - (e) make recommendations to the Board on its risk management strategy, taking account of the provisions of Code paragraph (7). - (3) The risk committee shall report on its activities in the annual report.

-20. The nominating committee
+21. The nominating committee

-- (1) A majority of the members of the nominating committee and its chairman shall be independent non-executive directors. - (2) The nominating committee shall adopt a procedure that includes the requirements described in paragraph (9)(3) and shall assess candidates thoroughly and fairly. - (3) The nominating committee shall consider for appointment only persons of calibre, who have the necessary skills and expertise to exercise independent judgement on issues that are necessary to promote the company's objectives and performance in its area of business. - (4) The nominating committee shall recommend an induction programme to the Board and a programme of training. - (5) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly. - (6) The nominating committee shall on an annual basis: - (a) review the required mix, skills and expertise required by the Board; - (b) review the extent to which the elected directors meet the required mix, skills and expertise; - (c) review the need for training for directors and make recommendations; - (d) review the extent to which elected directors reflect the broad shareholding structure; and - (e) report on the nominating process and its findings in respect of (a), (b) and (c) above. - (7) The nominating committee shall give an account of its activities in the company's annual report and this account shall include its assessment of the compliance of the Board with Code paragraph (3) as regards composition.
+- (1) A nominating committee shall be responsible for the operation of the nominating policy and for developing a succession plan for the CEO and other senior executive officers as determined by the Board. - (2) The nominating committee shall consist of no less than three members, a majority of the members of which (including its chairman) shall be independent non-executive directors. - (3) The nominating committee shall adopt a procedure that includes the requirements described in paragraph 10 and shall assess candidates thoroughly and fairly. - (4) The nominating committee shall consider for appointment only persons of calibre, who have the necessary skills and expertise to exercise independent judgement on issues that are necessary to promote the company's objectives and performance in its area of business. - (5) The nominating committee shall recommend an induction programme to the Board and a programme of training. - (6) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly. - (7) The nominating committee shall on an annual basis: - (a) review the required mix, skills, expertise and gender balance required by the Board; - (b) review the extent to which the elected directors meet the required mix, skills, expertise and gender balance; - (c) review the need for training for directors and make recommendations; - (d) review the extent to which elected directors reflect the broad shareholding structure; and

+- (e) report on the nominating process and its findings in respect of (a), (b), (c) and (d) above. - (8) The nominating committee shall give an account of its activities in the company's annual report and this account shall include its assessment of the compliance of the Board with Code paragraph (3) as regards composition.

-21. The remuneration committee
+22. The remuneration committee

 - (1) The remuneration committee shall be responsible for recommending a remuneration policy to the Board for directors as described in Code paragraph (15).
-The Board may invite the remuneration committee to suggest a policy that applies to other staff. - (2) The remuneration committee shall have its responsibilities documented in its terms of reference. - (3) The remuneration committee shall be formed of at least three directors, of whom the chairman and a majority shall be independent non-executive directors. - (4) The remuneration committee shall recommend the remuneration of the directors and such members of the senior management as the Board may determine in its terms of reference. - (5) The remuneration policy shall: - (a) be transparent and documented;

-- (b) encourage high quality sustainable performance; - (c) encourage long term commitment to the company while minimising the risk of losses where there is early termination. - (6) The remuneration committee shall oversee the application of the Board's remuneration policy. - (7) The remuneration committee shall include in its annual report, the matters described in Code paragraph 14(7) and further comparable information concerning the senior executives.
+The Board may invite the remuneration committee to suggest a policy that applies to other staff. - (2) The remuneration committee shall have its responsibilities documented in its terms of reference. - (3) The remuneration committee shall be formed of at least three directors, a majority of whom (including the chairman) shall be independent non-executive directors. - (4) The remuneration committee shall recommend the remuneration of the directors and such members of the senior management as the Board may determine in its terms of reference. - (5) The remuneration policy shall: - (a) be transparent and documented; - (b) encourage high quality sustainable performance; - (c) encourage long term commitment to the company while minimising the risk of losses where there is early termination. - (6) The remuneration committee shall oversee the application of the Board's remuneration policy. - (7) The remuneration committee shall include in its annual report, the matters described in Code paragraph 15(7) and further comparable information concerning the senior executives.